-Complex care coordination enhances traditional models of care coordination.
+Complex care management enhances traditional models of care coordination.
 It equips members and care teams with the resources they need to achieve better, more sustainable health outcomes.
 Member needs are addressed more effectively and more efficiently, moving us closer to achieving the Quadruple Aim of Healthcare:

 - Enhancing the member experience: We strive to ensure that our members are connected to the right services and are satisfied with the care that they receive.

 - Improving population health: We empower our partners to address the behavioral health, medical and social concerns affecting members’ health outcomes.

 - Improving the work-life balance of healthcare providers: Our care coordinators work alongside providers so they have the tools, information and resources they need to assist our members.

 - Reducing health expenditures: Our members are connected to the right care to reduce costly hospitalizations and promote overall health.